istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29.4/index.md

 - **Fixed** an issue where HTTPS listeners defined via `ListenerSet` failed to deliver TLS certificates when the parent Gateway used manual deployment.
   ([Issue #59535](https://github.com/istio/istio/issues/59535))

-- **Fixed** an issue where HTTPRoute and GRPCRoute filters with invalid header values were silently dropped from the Envoy config instead of reporting an InvalidFilter status.
+- **Fixed** an issue where HTTPRoute and GRPCRoute filters with invalid header values were silently dropped from the Envoy config instead of reporting an invalid filter status.
   ([Issue #59933](https://github.com/istio/istio/issues/59933))

 - **Fixed** an issue where multi-network ambient did not route to the waypoint